 Lyme Meningitis in Children

 Children who have become infected with Lyme disease bacteria that enter the central nervous system may begin to experience severe headaches, facial nerve palsy, and other neurological symptoms of Lyme disease such as pins and needles in the hands and feet.
+If you are trying to fix any damaged nerves see this page.
 Lyme meningitis may cause lesions in the brain that resemble those of Multiple Sclerosis and the pleocytosis in the cerebrospinal fluid can create considerable confusion in doctors diagnosing the illness.
 Neck stiffness and headaches should prompt a parent to seek immediate medical attention for their child in order to rule out a bacterial meningitis infection.

 Read on – Chronic Lyme Disease in Children